Angelo-Miguel-E-Cruz/_breathesafe/SETUP INSTRUCTIONS.md

 4. type "npm install *names of dependencies*"

 NOTE: If any dependencies fail to download, please search for "*dependency name* install npm"
-NOTE: Please check "package.json" file for both backend and frontend and remove